 - Many had never sat down and actually thought about retirement or done the numbers.
 They had never considered how much money one needed to live through their expected life span.

-- Other people just thought things should be fine!
+- Other people just hoped things would be fine!

 - And others thought that they should be looked after by the government.
 But looking at the numbers that looks a very unpredictable option!